-Thermoguard Timbercoat 60 Minute System - Choose from 1000's of colours available from RAL, BS and NCS.
+Thermoguard Timbercoat 60 Minute System - Choose from 4000+ colours available from RAL, BS & NCS

 Thermoguard Timbercoat 60 Minute System is a coloured intumescent paint system for interior and exterior timber surfaces.
 These packs has been created to help users ensure they are purchasing sufficient product for their project.
-Each pack contains the correct amount of basecoat (Timbercoat) and topcoat (Smoke & Flame Retardant Dualcoat) to ensure protection is achieved inline with the manufacturers recommendations to the respective area in question.
+Each pack contains the correct amount of basecoat (Timbercoat) and topcoat (Safewood Anti-Viral Smoke & Flame Retardant Topcoat) to ensure protection is achieved inline with the manufacturers recommendations to the respective area in question.

 For fire protection to doors, see Fire Door Upgrade Kits

 For BS Class 1/0 & EN Class B only see Thermoguard Timbercoat BS Class 1/0 & EN Class B System

 For 30min protection, see Thermoguard Timbercoat 30 Minute System

 - 7m² Pack (Int/Ext.
 Spec.) = 1 x 5kg Timbercoat + 1 x 20m² Thermoguard Smoke & Flame Retardant (SFR) Dualcoat

 - 14m² Pack (Interior Spec.) = 2 x 5kg Timbercoat + 1 x 20m² Thermoguard Smoke & Flame Retardant (SFR) Dualcoat